Pioneer Cottage, Buderim: Description

 Pioneer Cottage is located on a small parcel of land in a suburban street in central Buderim, on the high ridge which forms the spine of the plateau, facing northeast.

 It is a modest, single-storeyed, exposed-frame timber building, constructed of pit-sawn and hand-dressed local beech [floors and wall and ceiling linings], red cedar [joinery], tallowwood [bearers and wall plates] and hardwoods (wall framing and roof structure), and set on low timber stumps.
 It has a steeply pitched roof, with corrugated iron covering the original shingle battens, and two dormer windows on the southwest side, opening from an attic space.
 The four-roomed core is surrounded by verandahs with simple chamfered posts supporting the verandah roofs, which extend from the main roof at a different pitch.
 These are unlined, and the early shingle battens are visible.
 French doors open from each room onto the verandahs.

 The core has a modestly-sized central hallway, from which doors open off to the front parlour on the right, and the front bedroom and rear dining room on the left.
 The dining room has a fireplace, the brick chimney of which, formerly rendered, is now exposed.
 A narrow staircase leads from the hallway to two attic bedrooms, preventing any access from the hallway to the rear bedroom on the right - this is accessed from the rear and north side verandahs.
 Evidence in the fabric indicates that this rear bedroom was at some period divided into two rooms, both accessed from the verandahs.
 The rear (south-west) verandah has been enclosed with c.
 1920s/30s weatherboards and timber casement windows, possibly in more than one stage.
 In the process, a small room has been created at each end of this verandah.

 The internal walls are all lined, mostly with wide tongue and groove beech boards with a single bead.
 The hallway ceiling is of wide beech boards, but the remaining ceilings are of later, narrow tongue and groove boards, possibly indicating that the original ceilings were of calico.
 The attic rooms are lined throughout with narrow tongue and groove boards.
 The interior has a number of finishes: the walls of the main rooms and hallway painted or wall-papered (this appears to be quite recent); the attic rooms unpainted; the joinery varnished; and the floors bare.

 The house is surrounded by a small garden, most of which is recent planting.
-The palm stands at the front entrance may be associated with early planting evident in late19th/early 20th century photographs.
+The palm stands at the front entrance may be associated with early planting evident in late 19th/early 20th century photographs.
 The original service wing has been demolished.
 There is a slab hut at the rear of the house, moved to this site after 1965.
 The street frontage to Ballinger Crescent has a late 20th century post and rail fence, associated with the renovation of the place as a house museum.
 In the north garden is a large iron pan associated with the Fielding-Dixon Sugar Mill.